iterative/ldb-resources/documentation/Command-summary.md

 ## LDB workspace

 To change dataset membership, LDB stages it in a workspace (see `STAGE` below).
 Workspace holds all information for a dataset that is being modified.
 One user might have several workspaces in different directories.
-Any changes to a dataset (adding & removing objects, adding tags, etc) remain local to workspace until the `COMMIT` command.
+Any changes to a dataset (adding & removing objects, adding tags, etc) remain local to workspace until the `COMMIT`

 Here is the internal structure of a workspace folder:
 ```